DomoApps/domo-phoenix/domoapp-starter/README.md

-# Using PhoenixChart
+# How to use PhoenixChart
-`PhoenixChart` requires the following parameters:
+Before you can use `PhoenixChart` to graph your data, let's go over how it works. `PhoenixChart` requires the following parameters:
 1. Chart Type - [Choose a chart type](https://domoapps.github.io/domo-phoenix/#/domo-phoenix/charts) that will best visualize your data
 2. Data - A two dimentional Array of the data
 3. Options - Set the "Chart Options" [](https://domoapps.github.io/domo-phoenix/#/domo-phoenix/api)